Ma-Vin/layer-generator/sample/entity-sample/README.md

 The entity `DerivedEntity` is derived by `RootEntity` and has to define which should inherit.
 In comparison to `AbstractEntity` and `ExtendingEntity` not all properties will be inherited and it has to be a data transport model.
 The mapping of data transport and domain model will take place between `DerivedEntityDto` and `RootEntity`.

+## Table with indices
+The entity `IndexEntity` has two indices `ThePrimaryKey` and `AnIndex`.
+The first one is unique, but the second one not.